 Not surprisingly, the paucity of data has led to different viewpoints.
-Müller-Vahl has argued that THC may be appropriate in some TS patients (Müller-Vahl 2013), whereas an American Academy of Neurology review and a Cochrane-style review in JAMA concluded that the evidence was insufficient to recommend THC for tic disorders (Koppel 2014, Whiting 2015).
-The clinical utility of cannabinoids in TS was one of two clinical controversies debated at the 2015 First World Congress on Tourette Syndrome and Tic Disorders (Mathews 2016).
+Müller-Vahl has argued that THC may be appropriate in some TS patients (Müller-Vahl, 2013), whereas an American Academy of Neurology review and a Cochrane-style review in JAMA concluded that the evidence was insufficient to recommend THC for tic disorders (Koppel et al., 2014; Whiting et al., 2015).
+The clinical utility of cannabinoids in TS was one of two clinical controversies debated at the 2015 First World Congress on Tourette Syndrome and Tic Disorders (Mathews et al., 2016).

 In this setting, several recent announcements demonstrate hope for answering whether, for cannabinoids in TS, "where there's smoke, there's fire."
 At the beginning of 2017, an Israeli company announced enrollment of the first subject in a phase IIa clinical trial of THX-TS01.
 Notably, this study is enrolling in the USA.
 THX-TS01 is a combination product, containing both THC and palmitoylethanolamide (PEA), another "endocannabinoid-like" compound.
 Based on some preclinical studies, the company hopes the combination may prove more effective than either ingredient alone.